fyngyrz/aa_macro/README.md

 ## A \(much\) more complex example

-So, my friend looked at this readme, and he, in a fit of Perl-like cognition, says to me:
+So, my friend looked at an earlier version of this readme, and he, in a fit of Perl-like cognition, says to me:

 "...so rather than this: `{h1 chapter}` I'd like `{h1 $chapter}`"